Some stochastic models for structured populations : scaling limits and long time behavior: Population Point Measure Processes

 and $m(x,z)dz$ is a Gaussian law with mean $x$ and variance $\sigma^2$ conditioned to stay in $[0,4]$.
 As we will see in Section~\ref{sec:large-popu}, the constant $K$ scaling the strength of competition also scales the population size (when the initial population size is proportional to $K$).
 In this model, the trait $x$ can be interpreted as body size.
 Equation~(\ref{eq:ex}) means that body size influences the birth rate negatively, and creates asymmetrical competition reflected in the sigmoid shape of $C$ (being larger is competitively advantageous).

-\bi Let us give now an algorithmic construction of the population process (in the general case), simulating the size $N_{t}$ of the population and the trait vector $\mathbf{X}_t$ of all individuals alive at time $t$.
+\bi Let us give now an algorithmic construction of the population process (in the general case), giving the size $N_{t}$ of the population and the trait vector $\mathbf{X}_t$ of all individuals alive at time $t$.

 \me At time $t=0$, the initial population $Y_0$ contains $N_{0}$ individuals and the corresponding trait vector is $\mathbf{X}_0=(X_0^i)_{1\leq i\leq N_{0}}$.
 We introduce the following sequences of independent random variables, which will drive the algorithm. \begin{itemize} \item The type of birth or death events will be selected according to the values of a sequence of random variables $(W_k)_{k\in\nit^*}$ with uniform law on $[0,1]$. \item The times at which events may be realized will be described using a sequence of random variables $(\tau_k)_{k\in\nit}$ with exponential law with parameter $\widehat{C}$. \item The mutation steps will be driven by a sequence of random variables $(Z_k)_{k\in\nit}$ with law $\bar{m}(z)dz$. \end{itemize} We set $T_0=0$ and construct the process inductively for $k\geq 1$ as follows.